 - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed.

 - Have successfully completed a college level prerequisite course in statistics at a grade of C or higher.
 Inferential statistics content is recommended.
 The course must have earned at least two semester credits from a regionally accredited (or internationally recognized as equivalent) institution and may have been taken at the undergraduate or graduate level.

-- TOEFL examination score report is required of all international applicants and all applicants whose primary language is not English.
-A minimum score of 84 on the internet-based test or 26 on the speaking test is required.
+- Test of English as a Foreign Language (TOEFL) is required of all international applicants and all applicants whose primary language is not English.
+A TOEFL minimum score of 84 (internet-based) or 26 (speaking test) is required.